silx-kit/pyFAI/CONTRIBUTING.md

 ## Debug your code

-You can easily test your code without installing it thanks to the `./bootstrap.py` tool that will launch a ipython console where an `import pyFAI` will import the local pyFAI.
+You can easily test your code without installing it, thanks to the `bootstrap.py` tool.
+By default, `./bootstrap.py` will launch an ipython console where `import pyFAI` will import your local pyFAI, modified by you.
-Note: it is forbidden to import pyFAI from the sources, to avoid bugs.
-It can can also launch any application related to pyFAI, like `./bootstart pyFAI-benchmark`.
+`bootstrap.py` can also be used to launch any application provided in pyFAI, like `./bootstart pyFAI-benchmark` or to run any third party application using pyFAI (when the full path needs is provided).
-`bootstrap.py` is a great tool to help debugging but it is not perfect and corner cases probably exists.
+In one word, `bootstrap` is a great tool to help debugging, it re-compiles the code when needed but it is not perfect and corner cases probably exists.
+Note: it is forbidden to import pyFAI from the sources, to avoid bugs as many files will be missing or mis-placed.

 ## Test locally your code

-The test suite of pyFAI can simply be triggered by running `./run_tests.py`.
+The test suite of pyFAI can simply be triggered by running `./run_tests.py` which takes care of re-building what is needed.
-This helper script has many option about coverage, selecting tests, debuging mode ... use `./run_tests.py -h` to
+This helper script has many option about coverage, selecting tests, debuging mode ... use `./run_tests.py -h` to visualize them all.

 Please note we have not yet decided for a code of conduct.